ElSrJuez/tinybwmon/README.md

 - Configurable intervals for last hour, 24 hours, 7 days, and month
 - Simple API endpoints for running tests and retrieving results
 - Automated background speed tests at a configurable cadence
+- DHTML web UI for results and status

 ## Requirements
 - Python 3.8+